 Work related stress and occupation stress are on the increase.
-With over 420,000 work related illnesses due to stress every year, stress is the most common cause of absence for non-manual workers.
-Among the occupations most affected by stress are: health, social work and education.
+With over 420,000 work related illnesses due to stress every year, stress is now the most common cause of absence for non-manual workers.
+Among the occupations seriously affected by stress are: health, social work and education.

 The most common symptoms of stress include:

 - changes in eating habits

 - chest pain

 - depression and mental health issues

 - high blood pressure and other medical ailments

 Stress at work has a number of causes.
 The most common are work pressure, lack of managerial support and work related bullying or harassment.

 The rise in the number of people suffering work related stress illnesses has led directly to an increase in the number of enquiries we receive from people who want to know if they are entitled to claim compensation.

 Although compensation can be claimed by employees who suffer stress at work, these claims are notoriously difficult to succeed on.